imdbmi/imdbmi.github.io/index.md

   But... why do things work the way they do?
 </blockquote> -->

-## Diversity

-### Age

 Let's now turn our focus to another simple yet widely used metric to determine the diversity of a community - age.
 Some may be thinking that a film representing a diverse age group may be relatable and resonate with a larger audience thus leading to a higher chance of success on the market.
 So the *myth* we want to find out is

 > Would a more diverse cast in terms of age help achieve higher box office revenues?

 In this part we will try to see if this is just a myth or another secret key to achieve success on the silver screen.

 To begin with let's define two metrics that reflect the diversity in age of the cast members: mean age and max difference in age.
 And then we performed a regression analysis to study the correlation between `mean cast age`, `max cast age`, and the movie box revenue.
 And we study the movie for every ten years and anylze them in their own genere.
-The result didn't show much
+The result didn't show much significant correlations.

-Moreover, we also visualize the relationship between
+Moreover, we also visualize the relationship between these two variables and the revenue, and also there are not pattern we discern.
+Therefore, we would say this is possibly just a myth.
 <div style="text-align:center; font-style:italic;"><sup><b>Scroll to view the visualization for mean cast age</b></sup></div>
 <div class="scroll-container">
   <div class="gridscroll">